52North/pubopen/communities/marketing.md

 "You have something to say, and blogs provide a place to say it and be heard."
  ([source](http://weblogs.about.com/od/startingablog/tp/Top-Ten-Reasons-to-Blog.htm))

-A blog is more informal than a press releases.
-It is "... a discussion or informational site published on the World Wide Web and consisting of discrete entries ("posts") typically displayed in reverse chronological order (the most recent post appears first)." wikipedia...
+A blog is more informal than a press release.
+It is "... a discussion or informational site published on the World Wide Web and consisting of discrete entries ("posts") typically displayed in reverse chronological order (the most recent post appears first)." ([source](https://en.wikipedia.org/wiki/Blog))

-If you are not aware of the concept of blogging, these links provide background information:
+If you are not aware of the concept of blogging, these helpful links provide background information:
 * http://weblogs.about.com/od/startingablog/p/WhatIsABlog.htm
 * http://codex.wordpress.org/Introduction_to_Blogging